coreinfrastructure/best-practices-badge/doc/security.md

               Thus, our approach completely counters CSRF.
 9. Using Components with Known Vulnerabilities.
-   We detect components with publicly known vulnerabilities using bundle-audit and gemnasium.
+   We detect components with publicly known vulnerabilities using bundle-audit, which is part of our continuous integration test suite.
-   These use the Gemfile* and National Vulnerability Database (NVD) data.
+   Bundle-audit uses the Gemfile* and National Vulnerability Database (NVD) data to report on libraries with publicly known vulnerabilities.
+   At one time we also used Gemnasium, but the service we used closed in May 2018.
    For more information, see the "[supply chain](#supply-chain)" section.
 10. Unvalidated Redirects and Forwards.
    Redirects and forwards are used sparingly, and they are validated.